gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 Association:  An SCTP association.

+Connection:  An DTLS connection.
+It is uniquely identified by a connection identifier.

 Stream: A unidirectional stream of an SCTP association.
 It is uniquely identified by a stream identifier.

 ## Abbreviations

+AEAD:  Authenticated Encryption with Associated Data

 DTLS:  Datagram Transport Layer Security

+HMAC: Keyed-Hash Message Authentication Code

 MTU:  Maximum Transmission Unit